Murder of Roseann Quinn: Later life

 After graduating, Quinn moved to New York City and taught for three years in Newark, New Jersey.
 In September 1969, she began teaching at St. Joseph's School for the Deaf in the Bronx, where she taught a class of eight eight-year-olds.
-She voluntarily stayed after school to help the children often, other teachers recalled.
+She frequently stayed after school on her own time to help the children, other teachers recalled.
 "The students loved her," a spokesman for the school later said.

 By May 1972, Quinn had moved into a studio apartment at 253 West 72nd Street in Manhattan.
 The building had been known as the Hotel West Pierre before being converted to apartments four years earlier.
 According to her acquaintances and neighbors, Quinn would sit by herself and read at bars on the West Side.
 Police Captain John M. McMahon later said "she was an affable, outgoing, friendly girl.
 Her friends were rather diverse.
 She knew teachers and artists and her circle of friends was a very large, interracial group ...
 She knew an awful lot of people."
-One friend who later spoke to the media said that Quinn had struck up a conversation with him by revealing that she had been reading his lips and following a conversation at the other end of the bar that she could not otherwise have heard.
+One friend who later spoke to the media said that Quinn had struck up a conversation with him by revealing that she had been reading his lips and following a conversation at the other end of the bar that she could not have heard.

 Quinn had been attending night courses at Hunter College, and by December 1972, had completed about half of the requirements for a master's degree in her specialty of teaching the deaf.
 Later that month, she attended the faculty Christmas party at St. Joseph's School and a party for the children the next day.

-Quinn reportedly developed a habit of meeting and taking home men.
+Quinn reportedly developed a habit of "dating".
 Her next-door neighbor had previously heard screams coming from Quinn's apartment.
 One time, she intervened and saw a man dashing out of Quinn's apartment yelling obscenities.
 The neighbor found Quinn disheveled and bruised, with a black eye, sobbing.